kishansairam9/rl-experiments-unity/Assets/Environments/Go2Goal/README.md

 ## Flavours of the future:
 Might include a scenario where the agents do not get the location of their goal, but instead receive the color of their goal.

+## Acknowledgements
+The depth sensor was implemented by using the code provided by Unity Technologies' [`ml-imagesynthesis`](https://bitbucket.org/Unity-Technologies/ml-imagesynthesis) repository.